 Thousands of residents in these communities do not have access to basic utilities such as water, sewage, electricity or health care.
 Due to limited resources, schools in these communities greatly struggle to provide children with the resources they need to succeed in their educational career.

 The low standard of living in these communities too often means that families and schools are unable to provide children with the adequate tools they need to aid in their physical and mental development.
 Many children in these communities do not have access to age-appropriate toys and tools to ultimately enable their short and long term development.

 Schools aim to equip its students with a safe and nurturing learning environment that will help children to grow and develop into intelligent adults and give them hope for a bright future as an educated individual.
 Unfortunately due to the nature of the community, these facilities struggle financially and need additional support to provide the children with the resources they need to enrich their education.

-Long Term Impact: Phase One strives to ultimately register the school as an educational government facility.
+Long Term: to ultimately register the school as an educational government facility.
 As a registered school, the facility will become eligible for government funding which will further improve the children’s education and increase their sustainability.
-Phase Two aims to provide adequate tools for healthy and holistic child development.
 When children’s development is supported at a young age, they are well-equipped for their schooling career.
 Evidence indicates that success in early years translates into success in higher levels of education.